muditha-silva/DropWizard-AWS-Elastic-BeanStalk/README.md

 ## Overview

 A simple Dropwizard application "dropwizad-app" was developed.
 This application is integrated with swagger.
-Step by Step AWS environemt configurations and Elastic BeanStalk deployment has been explained in the [Wiki](https://github.com/muditha-silva/DropWizard-AWS-Elastic-BeanStalk/wiki)
+Step by Step AWS environment configurations and Elastic BeanStalk deployment has been explained in the [Wiki](https://github.com/muditha-silva/DropWizard-AWS-Elastic-BeanStalk/wiki)

 ## Running The Application locally